On Fri, 22 Dec 2000, Don wrote:

 just this issue.
 Should university physics professors see energy as "just

-I have lots of opinions, so brace yourself.
+I have lots of strong opinions, so brace yourself.

 The controversy goes directly to the heart of science.
 More than that, it